amcl11/victorian-car-accident-dashboard/README.md

 - **Method**: `GET`
 - **Description**: Retrieves all accident locations.
 Optionally, you can filter by severity.
 - **Query Parameters**:
-  - `severity`: An integer that specifies the severity level ranging from 1 - 4 (1 being the most)
+  - `severity`: An integer that specifies the severity level ranging from 1 - 4 (1 being the most severe)
 - **Response Type**: JSON (GeoJSON)
 - **Example URL**: `http://127.0.0.1:5000/all_accidents?severity=3`